pavlos-konstantinidis/config-tool_mock/README.md

 9. [ ] Export JSON output

 ## Notes
-- Do not waste time on design
+- No design - just basic bootstrap classes
-- Do not get stuck on minor bugs that do not affect core functionality
+- No fix of minor bugs that do not affect core functions

+## Concept
+- The input **protocols.json**, consists of a list of protocols (id, name, subjects[]), with their associated subjects (id, code).
+- The output **subjects.json**, consists of a list of subjects (id, code, protocol{}) with their associated protocol (id, name, trials[])
+  - the final outcome does not contain any blocks or group blocks, just trials (id, name, blocking, labels, fsm_tpl)